 The mobster dog Charlie is rubbed out by his former partner Carface.
 Charlie decides that he doesn’t want to go to canine Heaven and returns to Earth.
 He goes seeking revenge on Carface but instead finds and frees Anne-Marie, a young orphan girl that Carface holds prisoner.
 Anne-Marie has the ability to talk to animals and Charlie immediately sees the potential of making money at the racetrack.
 He fools her into believing they are doing it to help the needy.
 What the tough Charlie does not realise is that he is starting to care for Anne-Marie.

-At the beginning of his career, Don Bluth left Disney to go and make his own films in the classic Disney tradition.
+At the beginning of his career, animator Don Bluth left Disney to go and set up his own animation studio to make films in the classic Disney tradition.
 Bluth began by making the superb independent feature The Secret of N.I.M.H (1982).
 Sadly, Don Bluth’s career since is one that has since failed to regain those heights.
 Bluth was soon making middle-of-the-road fare such as An American Tail (1986) and The Land Before Time (1988).
 In the 1990s, Bluth’s output – the likes of Rock-a-Doodle (1991), Thumbelina (1994), A Troll in Central Park (1994), The Pebble and the Penguin (1995) and Bartok the Magnificent (1999) – became staggeringly banal.
 Bluth was briefly allowed to work again on a big-budget with Anastasia (1997) but the subsequent flop of Titan A.E.
 (2000) caused him to quit filmmaking altogether.

 The film was followed by a sequel All Dogs Go to Heaven 2 (1996) and an animated tv series All Dogs Go to Heaven (1997), although both were made without Bluth’s involvement.